woohoolabs/yin/README.md

 There are three abstract hydrator classes in Woohoo Labs.
 Yin:

-- `AbstractCreateHydrator`: It can be used for requests to create a new resource
+- `AbstractCreateHydrator`: It can be used for requests which create a new resource
-- `AbstractUpdateHydrator`: It can be used for requests to update an existing resource
+- `AbstractUpdateHydrator`: It can be used for requests which update an existing resource
 - `AbstractHydrator`: It can be used for both type of requests

 For the sake of brevity, we only introduce the usage of the latter class as it is simply the union of